 No matter how I look at the issue, I cannot escape being troubled by the fact that we have in place a policy which forces young men and women to lie about who they are in order to defend their fellow citizens.
 For me, it comes down to integrity, theirs as individuals and ours as an institution.

 Military leaders had been universally opposed to any liberalizing of policy, so Mullen’s words landed with remarkable impact.

 Every change effort needs a coalition, whose members are able to speak to the vision and what it means to them.
 This demonstrates commitment and consistency, and allows the populace to hear many messages that are distinct but aligned.
 The more that publicly support an effort, the broader and deeper the reach of those messages.

 It Takes Time to Reach Critical Mass

-Leaders can’t wait until everyone is comfortable and happy with the change, but, paradoxically, should be careful to move faster than the organization will allow.
+Leaders can’t wait until everyone is comfortable and happy with the change, but, paradoxically, should be careful about moving faster than the institution will allow.
 Change is scary and can violate trust that’s been built up over years.

-Picture coaxing a reluctant puppy (an inelegant metaphor) it takes time, serenity, and patience for the pooch to move forward.
-Once he realizes he’s safe, his trust is absolute.
-A sudden move (or a loud noise) destroys progress, and puts the process farther behind.
+Picture coaxing a reluctant puppy (an inelegant metaphor, for sure): It takes time, serenity, and patience for the pooch to move forward.
+Once he realizes he’s safe, his trust is absolute – until it’s not!
+A sudden move (or a loud noise) destroys progress, and actually puts the whole process farther behind.